-I have been allowed access to unique data: detailed minutes of board- and board-committee meetings for a period of one year for eleven GBCs.
-The calendar year studied was 2007 (2 companies), 2008 (8 companies), or 2009 (one company).
-Nine of the eleven companies examined provided minutes of both board meetings and meetings of board-committees; the other two supplied only the former.
+12 Most studies define executive experience as having served as a CEO or in an executive position in an two supplied only the former.
 These minutes aggregate to 4,758 pages, which document 402 meetings of the boards or their committees (155 and 247, respectively), in which - according to my tabulation - 2459 decisions were made or updates were given (1422 and 1037, respectively).
 Confidentiality agreements preclude identification of the specific firms in the sample.
-However, all eleven firms are among those listed in Table 1.
-They are of different size, as measured by annual income, with a tendency toward the larger GBCs, and tend to reflect the different fields in which the GBCs operate.
+However, all eleven firms are among those listed in Table 1, and they tend to reflect the different fields in which the GBCs operate.
+They are of different size, as measured by annual income, and as the bottom section of Table 1 indicates, the eleven GBCs for which the minutes were examined are for the most part, among the larger GBCs.